panda1920/twitterImageDL/README.md

 #### Instructions
 Create a file called `users.txt`.
-Fill out `users.txt` with usernames you wish to collect media files from in the following way:
+List out twitter usernames you wish to collect media files from in `users.txt`:
 ```
 username01
 username02